Leeds City Council and the Environment Agency are working together to identify a solution for the whole of the city from

 Redcote Lane (Gotts Bridge)

-We are removing the platform underneath the Redcote Lane Bridge in Kirkstall to reduce the risk of flooding to businesses and residents.
-The platform under Gotts Bridge is not currently used and during a flood it has been known to restrict the flow of the river Aire by trapping debris.
+We have removed the platform underneath the Redcote Lane Bridge in Kirkstall to reduce the risk of flooding to businesses and residents.
+The platform under Gotts Bridge was not being used and during a flood it has been known to restrict the flow of the river Aire by trapping debris.
 It is situated downstream from where the majority of flood water escapes onto Kirkstall Road.
-The work will be carried during October without any need to close the bridge following consultation with the bridge owner and local businesses and the bridge will not need to be closed during this time.
+The work was carried during October without any need to close the bridge following consultation with the bridge owner and local businesses.
 This is one of the advanced works which will be carried out before the main works planned for the 2nd Phase of the Leeds Flood Alleviation Scheme.

 We are investigating the removal of a redundant pipe bridge at Milford Place which is in poor condition and known to cause blockages, increasing flood risk to the local area.
 The pipe bridge supplies Armley Mills with its gas supply so we are looking to divert this service.